PerilousBooklet/perilousbooklet.github.io/README.md

 <!-- WIP: create the learning platform prototype, HTML-generation scripts included -->

+> [!NOTE]
+> To navigate the tags in the blog posts section, please use your favourite browser's integrated search option, accessible with `ctrl+f`.

 ## How the site is structured

 The `static` folder contains the source code of the website (HTML/CSS/touch-of-JS from scratch, no frameworks).